-Interest Paid on Mortgage Credit Certificates Line 7 -
+Line 7 - Interest Paid on Mortgage Credit Certificates

-Skip line 7 if you are not claiming a federal credit for interest paid on mortgage credit certificates.
+Skip line 7 if you are not claiming a federal credit for interest paid on mortgage credit certificates on your federal return.

-If you received a federal credit for interest paid on mortgage credit certificates (from federal Form 8396), you may deduct some of the mortgage interest you paid for 2014 that you could not deduct for federal purposes.
+If you received a federal credit for interest paid on mortgage credit certificates (using federal Form 8396), you may deduct some of the mortgage interest you paid in 2015 that you could not deduct for federal purposes.